 If you are seeking to argue exceptional hardship, you will need to attend court, to give evidence and be prepared to answer any questions put to you by magistrates and/or the prosecution.
 This can be an intimidating and stressful prospect, but Wilford Smith’s Criminal Defence Solicitors, who specialise in representing clients in road traffic cases, will support you to put forward a robust argument in order persuade the court not to disqualify you.
 Our experience in making exceptional hardship arguments enables our lawyers to expertly guide you through this process, pinpointing information that will be supportive of your case, giving you with the best possible chance of retaining your licence.

-Contact our Road Traffic Solicitors in Sheffield and London
+Contact our Road Traffic Solicitors in London, Sheffield and Manchester

-Our Criminal Defence Teams are based in Sheffield and London and assist clients throughout England and Wales.
+Our Criminal Defence Teams are based in London, Sheffield and Manchester and assist clients throughout England and Wales.
 Find out more information on our fees here.
 Contact us today on 01709 828 044 to find out how we can help.